microsoftgraph/microsoft-graph-docs/api-reference/resources/webhooks.md

 Or on a drive root item:
 `https://graph.microsoft.com/beta/me/drive/root`

-Creating a subscription requires read scope to the resource.
+Creating a subscription in most cases requires read scope to the resource.
 For example, to get notifications messages, your app needs the `mail.read` permission.
+Please note that currently the `Files.ReadWrite` permission is required for Drive root items.

 Subscriptions expire.
 The current longest expiration time is three days minus 9-0 minutes from the time of creation.
 Apps need to renew their subscriptions before the expiration time.
 Otherwise they'll need to create a new subscription.